sospep/sospep.github.io/README.md

 # sospep.github.io
 - A collection of projects that I am working on.
-This page provides a brief overiew description of each project.
+This page provides a brief overiew description of each project that I have here on github.

 ## [guide \*.\*](https://sospep.github.io/guide/)
 - A curated collecton of many of the top ranked guides to ...